mampfes/hacs_waste_collection_schedule/doc/ics/entsorgungstermine_jena_de.md

 ## How to get the configuration arguments

-- Goto <https://entsorgungstermine.jena.de> and select your address.
+- Go to <https://entsorgungstermine.jena.de> and select your address.
 - For all bin types do not select any bin type
 - Copy the link of the `ICS Jahr` button
 - Replace the `url` in the example configuration with this link.